In Conversation With: Wifeswap

 In Conversation With: Chest

 Born in Norwich’s outsider ecosystem and sharpened in London’s restless sprawl, Chest carry the energy of a group who never learned to colour inside the lines because no one ever handed them the colouring book in the first place.
 The five‑piece have carved out a sound that refuses to sit still, refuses to behave, and refuses to be anything other than exactly what they want to hear.
+“We take elements from across genres and come out with something that is very hard to put your finger on,” they tell us.
+“We make the music we want to hear which is normally high energy, introspective and diverse with pop sensibilities.”

 Read more »